omgovich/react-colorful/README.md

 ## Browser support

+It would be an easier task to list all of the browsers and versions that **react-colorful** does not support!
+We regularly test against browser versions going all the way back to 2013 and this includes IE11.

-**react-colorful** aims to support all browsers on the market and we test against legacy versions of many of the popular browsers. **react-colorful** will work out-of-the-box with all modern browsers and only requires that a `Object.assign` polyfill be provided for full IE11 support.
+**react-colorful** works out-of-the-box for most browsers, regardless of version, and only requires an `Object.assign` polyfill be provided for full IE11 support.

 ## Roadmap

 - [x] Additional modules to support RGB, HSL and HSV color models